 First Steps

-- Establish baselines now.
-For systems not yet deployed, start collecting baseline data today.
-For systems already deployed, reconstruct pre-deployment baselines from historical data or run controlled rollback experiments.
+2. Establish baselines now.
+For deployed systems, reconstruct from historical data or run controlled rollback experiments.

 Practical Solution Pattern

-Implement a layered measurement stack linking technical performance to behavioral change and then to business outcomes, with baselines and attribution rules agreed in advance.
-Before deploying any system, document the current performance on the target metric, the measurement methodology, and the variance range so genuine improvement can be distinguished from noise.
-Build a single-page dashboard with one metric per level of the hierarchy — input, output, outcome, and impact — updated weekly and shared with both the AI team and business stakeholders.
+Implement a layered measurement stack linking technical performance to behavioral change to business outcomes, with baselines and attribution rules agreed before deployment.
+Build a single-page dashboard with one metric per level — input, output, outcome, impact — updated on a consistent cadence.

-This structure works because value leakage in AI programs almost always occurs at the transition between levels, not within a single level.
-A technically accurate model (strong output metrics) can fail to change decisions (weak outcome metrics), and changed decisions can fail to move business results (weak impact metrics).
-Tracking all four levels simultaneously makes the failure point visible — which is what allows the team to fix the right thing.
-Conservative attribution methods, established before deployment rather than retrofitted after, prevent the 30-60% overestimation bias that erodes executive trust and eventually ends AI programs.
+Value leakage in AI programs almost always occurs at the transition between levels.
+A technically accurate model can fail to change decisions, and changed decisions can fail to move business results.
+Tracking all four levels simultaneously makes the failure point visible.
+Conservative attribution methods established before deployment prevent the overestimation bias that erodes executive trust.
+Organizations that need to establish whether existing AI systems are delivering business value can get a structured assessment through an AI Technical Assessment that maps systems to the measurement hierarchy and identifies where value is leaking.

 References

-- Davenport, T., and Mittal, N. AI Should Augment Human Intelligence, Not Replace It.
+4. De Cremer, D., and Kasparov, G. AI Should Augment Human Intelligence, Not Replace It.
 Harvard Business Review, 2021.